Rational singularities for moment maps of totally negative quivers

-We will be interested in the fiber of $\mu_{Q,\dd}$ over $0\in\mathfrak{gl}(\dd)$. $\mu_{Q,\dd}^{-1}(0)$ is invariant under the action of $\GL(\dd)$ and its points correspond to modules over the preprojective algebra $\Pi_{Q}$.
-We refer to \cite{CB99} for a definition of $\Pi_{Q}$, as we will not be using path algebras of quivers in this paper.
+The moment map of $Q$ is the following morphism of algebraic varieties: We will be interested in the fiber of $\mu_{Q,\dd}$ over $0\in\mathfrak{gl}(\dd)$.
+The subscheme $\mu_{Q,\dd}^{-1}(0)$ is invariant under the action of $\GL(\dd)$ and its orbits correspond to isomorphism classes of modules over the preprojective algebra $\Pi_{Q}$.
+We refer to \cite{CB99a} for a definition of $\Pi_{Q}$, as we will only work with moduli of $\Pi_{Q}$-modules in this paper, as described above.

-Just as for $R(Q,\dd)$, one can form a GIT quotient $\mu_{Q,\dd}^{-1}(0)\git\GL(\dd)$, whose points parametrize semisimple $\Pi_{Q}$-modules.
+Just as for $R(Q,\dd)$, one can form a GIT quotient $\mu_{Q,\dd}^{-1}(0)\git\GL(\dd)$, whose points parametrize semisimple representations of $\overline{Q}$ whose orbit lie in $\mu_{Q,\dd}^{-1}(0)$, i.e. semisimple $\Pi_{Q}$-modules.
 We will be interested in pairs $(Q,\dd)$ such that there exists a simple $\Pi_{Q}$-module of dimension $\dd$.
-These were characterized combinatorially by Crawley-Boevey in \cite{CB01a}.
+These were characterized combinatorially by Crawley-Boevey in \cite{CB01}.
 Let us now introduce the class of pairs we focus on in this article.